krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 To avoid a single point of failure, you need to consider using two different direct connect locations for critical workloads.
 This will protect you from device failures and direct connect location outages

+#### When a NAT Gateway is deployed in a VPC, it:

+- Resides in a public subnet
+- Scales inside one availability zone

+#### You are hired to help with migrating a customer's solution to the AWS Cloud.
+Customer wants to perform a phased migration strategy and they would like to first run couple of webservers on AWS that points to existing on-premises database.
+Application requests should routed across webservers in AWS as well as webservers located on-premises.
+Which load balancing product can be used for this requirement?

+Both Application and Network Load Balancers allow you to add targets by IP address.
+You can use this capability to register instances located on-premises and VPC to the same load balancer

 ## Amazon Simple Storage Service <a id="S3"></a>